Search Course IDs and descriptions for:

 Upon completion of this course, students will be able to:

-- Read, interpret and identify scientific terms in the assigned reading.
+- Describe, explain and compare scientific terms in the assigned reading.

-- Read, understand, and interpret concepts presented in graphical form or data tables.
+- Describe, compare and restate concepts presented in graphical form or data tables.

 - Use simple mathematical concepts and formula presented in the text to solve problems.